I always dreamed of becoming a baker.

 I began selling my donuts at a small, rural farmer's market where my Lemonade Stand donut - a vanilla donut with creamy lemon icing - became a favorite with vegans and non-vegans alike.
 Soon after, I was contacted by tea and coffee shops who wanted to carry my donuts.

-Now Rustic Donut is a wholesale donut bakery exclusively available at coffee, tea shops and other locations in northern Colorado.
+Now Rustic Donut is a wholesale donut bakery exclusively available at coffee, tea shops and grocery stores in northern Colorado.
 Find Rustic Donut near you.

 My mission is to bake the most amazing tasting vegan (and gluten-free vegan) donuts from scratch using simple ingredients you can feel good about.